2600hz/kazoo/applications/crossbar/doc/fmc.md

 Language: en-US
 */

-The FMC is an application which provides ability to transform an incoming external call from mobile phone as if it was an internal call from mobile device of existing Kazoo account.
+The FMC is an application which provides ability to call on internal short numbers from cell phones and also transform an incoming external call from mobile phone as if it was an internal call from mobile device of existing Kazoo account.

 ## Configuration